Updated October 2017

 , and Nano Puff Hoody

-On the other end of the spectrum, the big, heavily insulated Patagonia DAS
+On the other end of the spectrum, the big, heavily insulated Patagonia Hyper Puff Hoody

-doesn't compress well.
+is on the heavier side of the spectrum.
 It's designed for warmth and uses a type of PrimaLoft insulation known for its loft rather than its compressibility.
-Expect the DAS
+Expect the Hyper Puff

 to take up space in your pack, about as much as a small sleeping bag.

 Some jackets stuff away more easily than others.
 Read on and find out which jackets are the most compressible.
 Here you'll find the Patagonia Nano Puff, Outdoor Research Cathode Hooded Jacket, Outdoor Research Uberlayer, North Face Thermoball, Patagonia DAS Parka